A discontinuous-skeletal method for advection-diffusion-reaction on general meshes: Discrete problem and main results

 \section{Discrete problem and main results}

-We build in this section the discretization of~\eqref{eq:strong} using the local bilinear forms of Section~\ref{sec:disc.op}.
+In this section we build the discretization of~\eqref{eq:strong} using the local bilinear forms of Section~\ref{sec:disc.op}.
 A key point is the weak enforcement of boundary conditions to achieve robustness with respect to the P\'eclet number.